-Anglia Ruskin University was established under the terms of the Foundation Reform Act 1988 and Further and Higher Education Act 1992.
+Anglia Ruskin University was established under the terms of the Education Reform Act 1988 and Further and Higher Education Act 1992.

 The Board of Governors determines the educational character and mission of Anglia Ruskin and the setting of our general strategic direction.
 More general responsibilities cover finance, property and staffing of our University.